skinandme/backend-assessment-factory/README.md

 # Skin + Me - Tech Assessment - Backend (Factory)

 ## The Task
 We would like you to build a small Python web application, preferably using the Flask framework and SQLAlchemy.
 The application should allow Skin + Me to periodically ship customer orders via a shipping provider such as Royal Mail or DHL.

+_In the context of this task, a customer order should be interpreted as a subscription.
+That gets re-used to create and send new orders._

 There are three parts to this task:

 1. Provide an API endpoint to submit a Skin + Me customer order to the shipping provider.
 The endpoint should utilise the shipping provider’s API.
 Keep in mind in future we could have multiple shipping providers
 2. Provide an API endpoint that will allow the shipping provider to communicate status updates relating to a customer order.
 Such statuses could be: